Build your own DIY barn door, including step by step PDF plans! It’s a great budget friendly project, even if you’re a beginner woodworker

-I’m sharing with you all today our DIY barn door that is legit the easiest project even though it looks like it’s the most difficult.
-There are about 1.5 million tutorials for a DIY barn door out there.
+I’m sharing with you all today our DIY sliding barn door that is legit the easiest project even though it looks like it’s the most difficult.
+There are about 1.5 million tutorials for DIY rustic barn doors out there.
 Trust me.
 I’ve looked on Pinterest myself and they’re ERRYWHURR.

 So, what’s different about our barn door?
-Well, just keep on readin’ fam.
+Come and see!

 DIY Barn Door

 Some affiliate links may be used for your convenience.
 With no additional cost to you, affiliate links allow me to pay for things like web hosting, site security, email service, and bottles of wine from Aldi when any of the aforementioned things aren’t working for me.

 - 1x4x10 boards (x2) for the trim around the edges